makrai/notes/davidson67-logical-form-action-sent.md

 that is, of giving a coherent and constructive account of how the meanings [truth conditions) of these sentences depend upon their structure.
-To see how one of the troublesome inferences now goes through. consider (10) rewritten as

-the Morning Scar is an eclipse of the Evening Star.
+To see how one of the troublesome inferences now goes through. consider (10) rewritten as the Morning Star is an eclipse of the Evening Star.
 Our ordinary ralk of events, of causes and effects, requires constant use of the idea ofdifferent descriptions of the same event.
 "When it is pointed our that striking the march was nor sufficient to light it, what is nor sufficient is nor the event, bur the descriprion of it-it was a